Black Holes and WIMPs: All or Nothing or Something Else: Thermal Production of WIMPs

-Near resonances and thresholds where $\sigma v$ varies rapidly with $v$, such an expansion is no longer valid, and the analysis in Eq.~\eqref{eq:sigmavGondolo} has to be implemented.
-Co-annihilation can be handled in realistic model thanks to numerical packages~\citep{Bringmann:2018lay, Belanger:2018ccd}.
-In the following, we assume that the chemical decoupling occurs in the standard cosmology, during the radiation domination period.
-This assumption can be relaxed to include the production in non-standard cosmological scenarios~\citep{Gelmini:2006pw, Acharya:2009zt, Visinelli:2017qga}.
+Near resonances and thresholds where $\sigma v$ varies rapidly with $v$, such an expansion is no longer valid, and Eq.~\eqref{eq:sigmavGondolo} has to be implemented more carefully.
+Co-annihilation can be handled in realistic models with numerical packages~\citep{Bringmann:2018lay, Belanger:2018ccd}.
+In the following, we assume that chemical decoupling occurs in the radiation-dominated period of the standard model.
+However, one can also consider production in non-standard cosmological scenarios~\citep{Gelmini:2006pw, Acharya:2009zt, Visinelli:2017qga}.